A Brief History

 With major contributions from the Weinberg Foundation, Wells Fargo Bank, Kresge Foundation, the Greehey Family Foundation, Valero Energy Foundation, Farm Bureau Bank, and the City of San Antonio, LiftFund broke ground on the construction of its new headquarters in February 2014.

-The new Lending and Learning Center will bring together the LiftFund staff members, who office in two locations in San Antonio, into one building, located at 2015 W. Martin.
+The new Lending and Learning Center will bring together the LiftFund staff members, who office in two locations in San Antonio, into one building, located at 2007 W. Martin.
 The new headquarters will include the Greehey Family Community Center, the Wells Fargo Business Incubator, and the Farm Bureau Bank Edible Classroom – a garden site that will offer neighborhood children the opportunity to learn about agriculture, as well as entrepreneurship.
-We expect to move into our new LiftFund Lending and Learning Center in Spring 2015.
+We recently moved into our our new LiftFund Lending and Learning Center in April 2015.

 New Name.
 Same Mission.